Peri-LN: Revisiting Normalization Layer in the Transformer Architecture: Impact Statement

 Our work addresses these challenges by proposing a more stable and cost-effective large-scale training methodology.
 By improving training efficiency and reducing the associated computational overhead, we lower the barrier to entry for organizations seeking to develop or fine-tune foundation models.
 This democratization of LLM technology fosters broader participation in AI research and development, accelerating innovation while mitigating concerns over resource concentration in a few major players.
 Given the growing industry focus on optimizing LLM deployment costs, our contributions are particularly relevant in the current AI research landscape.

-Another positive externality of improving the cost-effectiveness of large-scale training is the reduction in the environmental impact of AI research.
-Training state-of-the-art LLMs requires vast computational resources, leading to significant energy consumption and carbon emissions.
-By enhancing the efficiency of large-scale training, our approach helps mitigate these environmental costs, making AI research more sustainable.
-Lowering the energy footprint of training not only aligns with global efforts toward greener computing but also enables a wider range of institutions, including smaller research labs and academic groups, to participate in cutting-edge AI development without excessive resource constraints.
-This shift promotes a more inclusive and responsible AI ecosystem, ensuring that advancements in foundation models are both accessible and environmentally conscious.
+Improving the cost-effectiveness of large-scale training simultaneously lowers AI’s environmental footprint by reducing the vast energy consumption and carbon emissions inherent in state-of-the-art LLM development.
+This efficiency not only aligns with global sustainability goals but also enables smaller research labs and academic groups to pursue cutting-edge AI without prohibitive resource demands, fostering a more inclusive and responsible ecosystem.